edxml/sdk/doc/patterns/composed-sources.rst

      "user5":       "",
    }

-the reporter string for the fallback event type might look like this:
+the event story template for the fallback event type might look like this:

 .. epigraph::